 What relationships are important and how do we look after others?
-To describe how we show care and concern for others and to think about who helps us are asked to write down ways in which their family and friends help them.
+To describe how we show care and concern for others and to think about who helps us Families: Pupils are asked to bring in photos of their families and are taught that there are many different types of families.
+They are asked to write down ways in which their family and friends help them.
 The role of the priest: Pupils learn about who a priest is and what job he or she does.
 They are told that priests represent Jesus in church and may begin to think about why some denominations do not allow women priests.
 They should think about the qualities a good priest should have and taught some equivalent words in other religions such as imam.
 Story telling: Pupils read stories such as 'The Smartest Giant' by Julia Donaldson and are asked to reflect on the relationships in the stories and how different characters did or did not look after others.
 Charity: Pupils create cakes and other items they can sell for charity.
 They learn about different groups in their community that might need help, such as the homeless or the sick.
 Pupils read stories from different religions about giving and are asked why this might be so important to theists and Humanists.
 They learn about key religious traditions such as the giving of zakat in Islam.
 Pupils could also collect food and clothes to be given to a food bank.
-Langar: Ask pupils to collect a list of any foods the other pupils cannot eat.
-Explain the origins of the Sikh langar meal and explain that Guru Nanak invited everyone, including women and the poor, and that everyone sits together to show equality.
-Share a feast with the class and ask pupils to identify the ways in which langar shows that everyone belongs.
 The Environment: Pupils learn about the importance of looking after the environment through story telling and picture enquiries.
 They learn about the story of Adam and Eve and the command for them to be stewards of the environment.
-They could look at the importance of the environment in the beliefs of indigenous religions, such as animism (the belief that natural objects, natural phenomena, and the universe itself possess souls).
 How do people worship?
 To describe different ways in which people worship Puja: Listen to stories associated with popular deities in Hinduism, such as Lakshmi (goddess of wealth); Vishnu (thought by Hindus to become Rama in one of his earthly forms).
 Explain that Hindus believe that these are incarnations, or represent different aspects, of God.
 Ask pupils to complete image enquiries on the deities, considering which symbols show beliefs, such as a respect for nature, a belief in justice, and a belief in peace.
 Re-enact puja whilst explaining the meanings of the different elements.
 Salah: Pupils learn that Muslims use 99 names to describe Allah and about the life of Muhammad and his belief in one God.
 Pupils learn that Muslims often represent their beliefs using geometrical patterns to avoid drawing God and pupils could study symmetry in nature, believed to have been created by God.
 Pupils watch a video showing the different stages of Muslim prayer and think about why it is important to be clean beforehand, to be quiet and to say thank you as well as sorry.
 Eucharist: Pupils learn about the Last Supper and complete a re-enactment activity, if they would like, to show what happens.
 They should write down something they are thankful for and something they are sorry about.
 Teachers should always explain that re-enactment activities are not religious in nature.
 Amrit ceremony: Pupils learn about the Amrit ceremony and how Sikhs worship.
 They can make prashad and should be asked about the importance of sharing this with others.